Sonlowami/VibeInvestor/README.md

 .venv-py312/bin/python src/main.py
 ```

+You will be prompted to query the model.
+A sample query might be ```undervalued clean energy stocks```.

 ### What Happens When You Run It

 1. **Finder Agent** searches the web for undervalued stocks and emerging opportunities